Estate agent handing over keys to a London property

 Remember the licence won't transfer to you

 Even if everything checks out and the current licence is completely valid, it will not transfer to you as the new owner.
-You will need to submit your own application after completion.
-Factor this into your timeline and budget — including the possibility of a gap between completion and your licence being granted.
+You will need to submit your own application after completion, assessed against the fit and proper person test and current mandatory conditions from scratch.
+Factor this into your timeline and budget, including the possibility of a gap between completion and your licence being granted, during which the property legally should not be operated as an HMO under the previous owner's now-void licence.

 Check the licence conditions, not just its existence

-A licence being "valid" doesn't tell you whether the property currently meets every condition attached to it.
-Ask for evidence of current gas and electrical safety certificates, confirm room sizes meet the mandatory minimums, and check whether any enforcement notices or licence variations have been issued against the property historically.
+A licence being valid doesn't tell you whether the property currently meets every condition attached to it.
+Ask for evidence of current gas and electrical safety certificates — the electrical report needs to be no more than five years old and satisfactory, not merely present — confirm room sizes meet the mandatory minimums of 6.51 square metres for one person, 10.22 square metres for two, and that no room below 4.64 square metres is being used for sleeping accommodation.
+Also check whether any enforcement notices, licence variations, or condition breaches have been recorded against the property historically, since these can indicate a property that's been running close to the line rather than comfortably compliant.

 Confirm the planning position too

-As we cover in a separate article, an HMO licence and planning permission are different things entirely.
-Particularly in boroughs with an Article 4 Direction, confirm the property's HMO use was properly established under planning law — a valid licence tells you nothing about this.
+As we cover in a separate article, an HMO licence and planning permission are different things entirely — one covers management and safety standards, the other covers whether the property is lawfully allowed to be used as an HMO at all.
+Particularly in boroughs with an Article 4 Direction removing permitted development rights, confirm the property's HMO use was properly established under planning law.
+A valid licence tells you nothing about this, because the council department that grants licences doesn't automatically cross-check planning history when assessing a licence application.

 Check for additional or selective licensing overlap

-Some boroughs require both an HMO licence and separately, if the property falls within a designated zone, a selective licence.
-Confirm which schemes apply to the specific address, not just the borough generally, since scheme boundaries are often set at postcode or even street level.
+Some boroughs require both an HMO licence and, separately, if the property falls within a designated zone, a selective licence covering any privately rented property in that area regardless of whether it's an HMO.
+Confirm which schemes apply to the specific address, not just the borough generally, since scheme boundaries are often set at postcode or even street level, and a property two streets over from yours may sit in a different designated area entirely.

 Get an independent check before you commit

 If you're in the process of buying an HMO anywhere in London, get in touch before you exchange.
-We'll check the property's current licensing position, flag anything that doesn't add up, and — once you own it — handle your own licence application from day one.
+We'll check the property's current licensing position against the council's register, flag anything that doesn't add up, and — once you own it — handle your own licence application from day one, whether that's a Mandatory HMO Licence at £500+VAT or an Additional HMO Licence at £300+VAT.

 Need an HMO Licence?